 “I’ve nothing to do with the corpse.
 But a ghost named Betal has made the corpse his home.
 I want to keep the ghost in my captivity.
 This will increase my occult power immensely and then I’ll be helpful for the goodness of your kingdom and bring prosperity to the subjects and the treasury.”

-The king thought for a while and then accepted the challenge for his people.
-The sage briefed him about the path and the place of his mission.
-He asked him to proceed on his goal on the next no moon night and bring the corpse to the crematorium where he himself would be found waiting for the king.
+The king thought for a while and then accepted the challenge for the sake of his people.
+The sage briefed him about the path and the location of his mission.
+He asked him to proceed with his task on the next full moon night and bring the corpse to the crematorium, where he himself would be waiting for the king.

-On the prescribed no moon night, Vikramaditya armed with his sword proceeded for the forest.
-There, after a thorough search he could locate the said corpse, which was actually hanging from the branch.
-The determined king went near the tree, pulled the corpse on his shoulder and began walking towards the crematorium.
-Seeing the king walking, Betal in the corpse asked, “Who are you and why do you want to take me with you?”
+On the prescribed full moon night, Vikramaditya, armed with his sword, proceeded towards the forest.
+There, after a thorough search, he located the said corpse, which was indeed hanging from a branch.
+The determined king went near the tree, pulled the corpse onto his shoulder, and began walking towards the crematorium.
+Seeing the king walking, Betal, from within the corpse, asked, “Who are you, and why do you want to take me with you?”

 “I’m Vikramaditya, the king of this kingdom.
 I’m taking you to the capital’s crematorium where a sage is waiting for you,” replied the king.
 “What will you get by taking me there?” sought the ghost.